ece362-purdue/proton-labs/lab0-intro/README.md

 > [!IMPORTANT]
 > Create a new file called hello.txt in your repository, and add some text to it.
 Commit and push this change to your repository.
 Use a descriptive commit message, eg. "Step 0 commit".

+## Step 1: Solder pin headers to your development board

+**Soldering!?
+In ECE 36200?
+What is this, ECE 20008?**

+No, this isn't a typo.
+In ECE 36200, you will be using a development board that has no pin headers soldered to it.
+One of our two reasons is to eliminate the labor cost associated in soldering the pin headers to your board.

+The other reason is to start teaching you how to solder **before** you go into senior design.
+When you are working with a microcontroller, there are numerous components that you will need to solder to your board, and forming the skillset necessary to soldering and desoldering components is a critical skill to have.

+In this lab, we are starting out with the most common component that you will need to solder - pin headers.
+When you start doing projects, and you need to use external components that come on PCBs without headers, you will need to add them on before you can attach them to your breadboard, for both ECE 36200 and your senior design project.

+Open [this page](soldering.md) in a new tab and follow the instructions.

+> [!CAUTION]
+>
+> **Soldering is a skill that takes time to learn.
+If you have never soldered before, please ask a TA for help.
+If you have soldered before, please still ask a TA for help.
+We want to make sure that you are doing it correctly.**

+If you want to solder your headers outside of lab, you may do so, but make sure to get it done as soon as possible.
+You will need to have your board in place on your breadboard, wired up, and running some test code before you start lab 1.

-## Step 1: Place the Development Board on a Breadboard
+## Step 2: Place the Development Board on a Breadboard

-Open your ECE 362 lab kit and find the Pico 2 development board.
+Open your ECE 362 lab kit and find the Proton development board.
 It should look like the one in the image below.

 <div class="center">
     <img src="pico-side.webp" style="margin: 1em 0; width: 20vw; max-width: 400px">